 What holds you captive?
 What are some spaces in your life where you experience a distinct lack of freedom?
 Is it a pressure you place on yourself, or a pressure someone else has laid on you?
 Maybe there is an unhealthy relationship, or an unhelpful desire.
 Perhaps some material thing has a hold on you, or is it a pattern of sin?
-Take a moment to reflect on ways you lack freedom.
+Where do you lack freedom?

-God gives many good gifts, but sometimes we become so attached to these gifts that they hold us back from the Lord.
-Take a moment to reflect on any good gifts that have become a place of unfreedom for you.
+God gives many good gifts, but sometimes become so attached to these gifts that they hold us back from the Lord.
+Have any good gifts become a space of unfreedom for you?

 Freedom in Christ does not come without struggle.
-Take a moment and reflect on your willingness to surrender comfort and move through pain and difficulty in the presence and power of Christ?
+Are you willing to surrender comfort and move through pain and difficulty in the presence and power of Christ?